San Marcos Growers LogoSan Marcos Growers

 Pittosporum tobira has been in cultivation in California since first being introduced in 1858 by Colonel J.L.L.
 Warren.
 Often called "Colonel Warren" or "Alphabet Warren", he was an early British immigrant who came to Sacramento in 1849 and operated a seed and agricultural implement business there.
 Warren also founded the California Farmer magazine in 1854 and later managed and funded the first California State Fair.
 A tree in Orange, California is registered as a Pittosporum tobira 'Variegata as well the very attractive Pittosporum 'Oakleaf', which maybe a selection of Pittosporum tobira or a hybrid.
 This species was awarded the prestigious Royal Horticulture Award of Garden Merit in 1993.

-This information about Pittosporum tobira displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pittosporum tobira displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.